bfrickert/WFMU-ATH/README.md

 ####sbt

-Each Scala script in `aggregation_hours/` and `listener_counts` needs to be built with [sbt](http://www.scala-sbt.org/).
-Ensure that the Spark version and scala version in build.sbt.
+Each Scala script in `aggregation_hours/` and `listener_counts` needs to be built with [sbt](http://www.Scala-sbt.org/).
+Ensure that the Spark version and Scala version in build.sbt.
 A surefire way to verify each version is to run `scala-shell` at the command line and note the Spark and Scala versions displayed.

 In each directory, run `sbt package`.
 The Scala will then be compiled into Java that can be submitted to Apache Spark.

-####spark-submit
+####Spark-submit

 To run an application, enter its directory and run